-Over the last year, after talking to many clients about estate tax planning, even though the New York State estate tax law was changed on March 31, 2014, many people paid no attention to the changes.
+Over the last year, after talking to many clients about estate tax planning, it became clear that even though the New York State estate tax law was changed on March 31, 2014, many people paid no attention to the changes.

 There was some good news regarding the change of law.
 The NY estate tax exclusion amount rises each fiscal year beginning April 1 until it equals the federal exclusion amount on January 1, 2019.
 Presently, for those dying now until April 1, 2016, the exclusion is $3,125,000.
 The top NY estate tax rate remains at 16%.
 Other positive news was that the law repealed the NY generation-skipping transfer tax, eliminating permanent relief for planning and administrative concerns in this area.
 The new law also provides permanent relief for surviving non-citizen spouses, allowing a material deduction without the requirement of a qualified domestic trust when a federal estate tax return is not required to be filed.
 The law change also identified that assets in certain types of trusts have to be included as taxable in the NY estate.

-It is important for NY residents to consider, that if gifting is part of their estate plan, whether changes in that strategy is warranted.
+It is important for NY residents for whom gifting is part of their estate plan whether changes in that strategy are warranted.

 Any property you leave to your spouse is exempt from both state and federal estate tax, no matter how large the amount.
 NY estate tax law fails to adopt one of the most significant provisions of the federal estate tax law, portability.
 Portability allows a surviving spouse the use of the unused federal gift and estate tax exemption of his or her’s deceased spouse.
 This provision allows married couples to take advantage of both spouses’ exemptions without significant tax planning.
 Since New York does not recognize portability, spouses will still need to use estate planning techniques (such a credit shelter trusts and separate spousal assets) to ensure that both of their New York exemptions are used.